swogger/Array-Set/README.md

 ##### Merging two arrays/sets into one without duplicating elements.

-By far one of the most common operations on arrays is merging two into one.
-Unfortunately the native implementation Array.prototype.concat() preserves duplicate values both arrays share, which requires further attention to be dealt with.
+Often merging two or more arrays into one is required.
+Unfortunately the native implementation Array.prototype.concat() preserves the duplicate values both arrays have in common, which requires more code to be resolved.
 Union takes care of that.
 #####Code:
 ```javascript
 var fruit = ['apple', 'banana', 'lemon', 'lime', 'pear'];